xSkyyy/Nyoku/README.md

 # Current uses

-The only real use of this bot currently is the NSFW commands (powwered by [Nekos.life](https://nekos.life).
+The only real use of this bot currently is the NSFW commands (powered by [Nekos.life](https://nekos.life).
 You can check out the production build that will be running 24/7 on my [Discord server.](https://discord.gg/HdRtYrdK7p)